Mikaelazzz/Datuk/README.md

 - Ensure Flutter SDK is up to date: `flutter upgrade`
 - Check Dart SDK version compatibility
 - Run `flutter doctor` to diagnose issues

-## 📝 License

-This project is part of the Datuk application.

-## 👨‍💻 Author

-Created as a Flutter conversion of the original HTML/Tailwind CSS landing page.